 In addition, water should not be allowed to pond behind curbs and saturate the pavement base.
 In down grade areas, granular base should extend through the slope to allow any water entering the base a path to exit.
 The subgrade or fill soils beneath the pavement base course should be sloped to facilitate drainage.
-Landscape areas within the pavement system or next to the buildings should not be allowed to drain under the pavement system or into the pavement base.
-It is highly recommended that weep holes be constructed or installed in catch basins at the bottom of the aggregate base layer to allow a drainage path for any water that enters the base materials.
-SITE Engineering can provide details related to weep hole design and placement once the pavement plans are more complete.
+Landscape areas placed adjacent to or within the pavement system should not be allowed to drain under the pavement system or into the pavement base.
+Weep holes should be constructed in all storm water drainage catch basins to allow water a path to exit the pavement base.
+The weep holes should include a filter fabric to prohibit fines from eroding and washing into the catch basins.
+Details related to weep hole construction can be provided at your request.